COVID-19: remembering the nursing staff who have lost their lives

 His PhD mentor, intensive treatment unit senior sister Yvonne Davis, said: ‘We are deeply saddened to lose Ade.
 He was an excellent nurse and a kind and cheery soul.’

-Healthcare support worker Julius Sana worked at St Peter’s Hospital in Newport, South Wales, and died on 26 April after being diagnosed with COVID-19.
+Healthcare support worker Julius Sana, who worked at St Peter’s Hospital in Newport, South Wales, died on 26 April after being diagnosed with COVID-19.

-Mr Sana was originally from the Philippines and had a cardiac arrest at the Royal Gwent Hospital after being on a ventilator for 18 days.
+Mr Sana was originally from the Philippines.
+He had a cardiac arrest at the Royal Gwent Hospital after being on a ventilator for 18 days.